photoprism/photoprism-docs/docs/developer-guide/api/search.md

 In particular, multiple files are returned for a single photo in the case of multi-file/hybrid media formats such as Live Photos, as these consist of a photo and a video file.
 The same applies to RAW/JPEG.

 !!! example ""
     If you only want the primary image (thumbnail) to be returned, you can set the `primary` filter to `true`.
 In this case, it is not necessary to also set `merged` to `true` as a single file will be returned for each photo.
-This can simplify things if you don't need to know anything about the additional files, e.g. when just rendering thumbnails without any metadata.
+This can simplify things if you don't need to know anything about the additional files, e.g. when just rendering thumbnails without metadata.

 ### Composite ID and UIDs